MFors/project-euler-helper/README.md

 Build using *-std=c++11*.

 #### Number
 Contains several useful integral functions, most are templated for integral input (return will always match input type if valid).
+Note that *pandigital* is defined in the project euler way, i.e. a number n such that the digits 1..len(n) < 10 are present exactly once.

 | Name | Arguments | Returns |
 | :---- | :---: | :--- |